aeraki-mesh/aeraki/README.md

 * Grafana `http://{istio-ingressgateway_external_ip}:3000`
 * Prometheus `http://{istio-ingressgateway_external_ip}:9090`

-You can import Aeraika demo dashboard from file `demo/aeraki-demo.json` into the Grafana.
+You can import Aeraki demo dashboard from file `demo/aeraki-demo.json` into the Grafana.

 ## Talks